ataylor89/diary/ninetyninepercent2.md

 The theory of integrity, the theory of competence, and the theory of genetic intelligence are all protected by law

-If we define trustworthy as "high integrity", then we can substitute this definition in our statement:
+If we define trustworthy as "high integrity", then we can substitute this definition into our statement:

 Over 99% of men in America do not have high integrity